jackunion/tooloud/README.md

 ##### Note on using smaller canvas

-Sometimes you find yourself in need of rerunning the same noise function with different input values.
-In this case, consider scaling your canvas down for a faster performance until the desired output is found.
+If you need to rerun the same noise function with different input values, consider scaling your canvas down for a faster performance until the desired output is found.

 ![](/examples/_scaling/3.png) ![](/examples/_scaling/2.png) ![](/examples/_scaling/1.png)